Grades in the MBA program are based on the four-point system:A = 4

 The final exam period is set well in advance (refer to the academic calendar), but the precise schedule of elective exams is not set until the add/drop period has ended and rosters are finalized.
 The MBA Program Office then schedules exams with three goals in mind: avoiding students having two exams at the same day/time; ensuring students have a day between exams wherever possible; and having the shortest exam period possible.

 If you are taking a course that has a final, do not make any plans for the exam period until the exam schedule has been announced.

 Auditing courses is discouraged and instructors have the right to deny auditors without explanation.

-To audit a Haas course you must obtain approval of the course instructor and the MBA Program Director.
-Permission will not be granted if the stated class size has been reached with enrolled students, even if there are empty seats.
+Only students enrolled in a graduate degree program at the University of California, Berkeley, are allowed to audit Haas MBA courses.
+To audit a course you must obtain approval of the course instructor and the MBA Program Director.
+Permission will not be granted if the stated class size has been reached with enrolled students, even if there are empty seats in the classroom.

 People who are not enrolled in a graduate degree program at UC Berkeley are NOT allowed to audit Haas MBA courses, this includes Visiting Scholars, Post Doctorates, concurrent enrollment students, partners of current MBA students, and community members.